Going to truck driving school? Know what to expect.

-The five components of a Class 1 driver training course are:
+The five components of a CDL Driver Training course are:

 3) pre-trip inspection;

 These are the major components of the course.The last two:

 These abilities & skills are dependent on the DMV (Department of Motor Vehicles) at which you will be tested.

 GIVE ME 40 ACRES AND I'LL TURN THIS RIG AROUND

 As I always tell my students - most of them are so consumed by trying to shift a non-synchromesh transmission, it takes all of their energy, all of their time that it overshadows the importance of turning.

 And what I tell my students is, turning is gonna get you into trouble!

 It is going to get you hurt, your gonna pull the trailer up over somebody's car and they're going to be very excited when that happens!